 Snapchat‘s latest update always brings may new impressive improvements to the popular photo-sharing app we all love to use it.

-Snapchat convenient shortcuts and new tools for creating masterpiece snaps, many of the Snapchat‘s best features are difficult to find.
+Snapchat convenient shortcuts and new tools for creating masterpiece snaps, many of Snapchat‘s best features are difficult to find.
 Well, you can finely end your search here now, because today we’re covering every ins and outs of navigating Snapchat’s hidden features and Tips and Tricks which will help transform your snaps into a work of art.

 - 1. Activate cool features in your settings.